Property Management Photo Proof Answering Service

 Where the payoff shows up operationally

-- Photo, video, document, access, owner update, and repeat ticket calls answered immediately.
+- Resident photo, video, document, access, owner update, vendor clarification, and repeat ticket calls answered immediately.

-- Resident impact, issue location, proof status, access, prior ticket context, and expected update captured.
+- Resident impact, active condition, issue location, proof status, access, prior ticket context, and expected update captured.

-- Routine callback, vendor, maintenance, approval, and staff review paths separated by approved rules.
+- Routine resident callback, owner update, vendor note, no-access prevention, approval, and staff review paths separated by approved rules.

-- Safety, legal, habitability, reimbursement, damage dispute, and exact promise questions sent to staff.
+- Safety, legal, habitability, reimbursement, damage dispute, blame, exact-price, and exact promise questions sent to staff.

 How the operation changes when the phone stops leaking revenue